Steve Kent (politician): Post-provincial politics

-Kent resigned his seat on 11 October 2017, to become chief administrative officer of the City of Mount Pearl.
-In October 2019, an out-of-province labour lawyer was brought in to investigate Kent's workplace interactions with city staff following complaints by several municipal workers.
-Kent was placed on administrative leave in October 2019.
+Kent became chief administrative officer of the City of Mount Pearl in October 2017, In October 2019, following complaints by several municipal workers, Kent was placed on administrative leave as investigations were made into his workplace interactions with city staff.
 He resigned as CAO on 25 June 2020, days after the City Council of Mount Pearl tabled a motion to dismiss him from the position.
 Allegations made in the case included that Kent had mocked subordinates in front of other staff and berated workers verbally.
 In 2019, it was alleged Kent used a city-hired consultant for personal work related to his volunteer work with outside organizations; Kent stated it did not cost the City.
 In June 2020, Mount Pearl Municipal Workers Union CUPE Local 2099 asked for a formal response to their letter of concern on the investigation into Kent.
 In 2023, the city shared they had spent over $325,000 on professional fees and further undisclosed legal fees related to the investigation into the former CAO.
 As of March 2025, there was ongoing litigation between the city and Kent related to his departure.
 The court of appeal allowed an appeal from the City of Mount Pearl and returned matter to the trial court.

 In August 2024, Kent was elected a voting member of the World Scout Committee by the World Scout Conference for a three-year term.

 Attempted return to federal politics

 In 2025, Kent was nominated to be the Conservative candidate for the district of Avalon.
 The sudden appointment was made in the midst of an ongoing nomination contest.
-Kent faced pushback and controversy in media and online for this.
+Kent faced pushback and controversy in media and online.
 An image of Kent wearing a MAGA hat resurfaced causing controversy over the fact that Trump administration had been threatening tariffs on Canada for several weeks at that point.
 In 2016, he said his photo was a joke for friends.
-In 2025, Kent said it was a "Photoshopped image."
-He was defeated by Liberal Paul Connors placing a distant second.
+In 2025, Kent said it was a "photoshopped image."
+He was defeated by Liberal Paul Connors, placing a distant second.